Apply for Short-Term Disability Benefits in Chicago With Bryant Legal Group

 - Photographic evidence

-Insurers must provide a justification for their denial, and commonly, insurers use “insufficient evidence” in the application for benefits as a justification for denying such benefits.
-By taking the time to investigate and include all relevant evidence, you can prevent the third party administrator or insurer from wrongfully denying your claim and further extending the process for securing your rightful short-term disability benefits.
+Insurers must justify their denial, and commonly, insurers use “insufficient evidence” in the application for benefits as a justification for denying such benefits.
+By taking the time to investigate and include all relevant evidence, you can prevent the third-party administrator or insurer from wrongfully denying your claim and further extending the process for securing your rightful short-term disability benefits.

-There are a number of issues that short-term disability claimants must consider before submitting their application for benefits.
+There are a several issues that short-term disability claimants must consider before submitting their application for benefits.
 Failure to adequately consider these issues may lead to an automatic denial.

-You are not eligible to receive benefits until the waiting period has elapsed.
-The waiting period may last for a week or two, and up to a month or more (depending on the short term disability plan).
-Further, you may have to exhaust your remaining sick days to complete the process and become eligible or your sick time (or other accrued paid time off) may be used during the waiting period.
+You are not eligible to receive benefits until the waiting period expires.
+Depending on your disability insurance plan, the waiting period may last for a week or two or up to a month or more.
+Further, you may have to exhaust your remaining sick days to complete the process and become eligible for benefits.

-Many short term disability plans offered by an employer are considered payroll-practices and, although a third party may administer the benefits for your employer, these plans are frequently not provided through an insurance policy.
-This means that you have limited rights to an appeal or causes of action against your employer to challenge a denial.
+Many short-term disability plans offered by an employer are considered payroll practices and, although a third party may administer the benefits for your employer, these plans are not provided through an insurance policy.
+If your employer offers one of these informal disability systems, you have limited rights to an appeal or causes of action against your employer to challenge a denial.

-Contact a Skilled Chicago Short Term Disability Insurance Lawyer for Assistance
+Consult a Skilled Chicago Short-Term Disability Insurance Lawyer at Bryant Legal Group

 Here at Bryant Legal Group, P.C., our disability insurance attorneys have extensive experience helping claimants apply for and secure their rightful benefits — whether their insurance plan is non-ERISA or ERISA-governed.
 If the claim is denied, delayed, or otherwise mishandled, we are more than capable of assisting you in putting forth a challenge and successfully navigating the internal review and civil litigation processes.

-We are a results-oriented firm, and our thorough, aggressive approach to disability claims has brought us significant and favorable case results over the years — we have seen too many would-be benefits recipients give up on their claims prematurely, often bullied into submission by insurers who force them to jump through hoops.
-It is our genuine belief that by making an airtight application for benefits and pushing for a challenge in the event of an adverse decision, insurers will be pressured to give your claim its due consideration.
+We are a results-oriented firm, and our thorough, aggressive approach to disability claims has brought us significant and favorable case results over the years.
+We have seen too many would-be benefits recipients give up on their claims prematurely, often bullied into submission by insurers who force them to jump through hoops.
+It is our genuine belief that by making an airtight application for benefits and pushing for a challenge in the event of an adverse decision, insurers will be pressured to give your claim due consideration.

-If you’d like to speak to an experienced Chicago short term disability insurance lawyer at Bryant Legal Group, P.C., please contact us at (312) 561-3010 or submit an online form through our website.
+If you’d like to speak to an experienced Chicago short-term disability insurance lawyer at Bryant Legal Group, P.C., please contact us at (312) 561-3010 or complete our online form.
 We will evaluate your disability claim and work with you to develop a strategic map for the road ahead.